 Sustainable funding conditions

-The significant underfunding of Horizon 2020 has led to a critically low success rate and heavily weighs on the overall efficiency of the funding landscape.
+EUA works to promote sustainable and efficient EU funding mechanisms.
+The significant underfunding of Horizon 2020 has led to a critically low success rate and heavily weighs on both beneficiaries’ finances and on the overall efficiency of the funding landscape.

 The overall efficiency of the EU funding programmes is also challenged by the excessive costs of administrative processes, both on the funder and the beneficiary sides, as well as gaps or inconsistencies that prevent effective synergies between funding schemes.
 EUA therefore calls for progress towards the possibility of combining funding schemes (among EU programmes or with national or other types of funding).